top of page

 1.2 Who receives a fictitious certificate?

-A fictitious certificate can be applied for or issued in a variety of situations.
+A fictitious certificate can be applied for or issued in various situations.
 However, the following requirements must be met for all types of fictitious certificate:

-During the legal stay, a residence permit or the extension of a residence permit is applied for.
+2. During the legal stay, an application is made for a residence permit or the extension of a residence permit.

 In short: You must apply for a new residence permit or an extension of your residence permit while your residence permit or visa is still valid .
-If you apply for a new residence permit in a timely manner, the "fictitious effect" (Section 81 (3) and (4) of the Residence Act) takes effect.
-Once this fictitious effect has occurred, the immigration authorities must issue a fictitious certificate (Section 81 (4) of the Residence Act).
-In certain exceptional cases, a fictitious certificate can also be applied for after the residence permit has expired (see, for example, BeckOK AuslR/Kluth, 42nd Ed., July 1, 2024, Residence Act Section 81, marginal nos.
+If you apply for a new residence permit in a timely manner, the "fictitious effect" (§§ 81 para.
+3, para.
+4 Residence Act) takes effect.
+Once this fictitious effect has occurred, the immigration authorities must issue a fictitious certificate (§ 81 para.
+4 Residence Act).
+In certain exceptional cases, a fictitious certificate can also be applied for after the residence permit has expired (see, for example, BeckOK AuslR/Kluth, 42nd Ed.
+1 July 2024, Residence Act § 81 paras.
 32 - 42.2).

 2. Travel with a fictitious certificate (Section 81 (4) Residence Act)